dangminhphuc/spring-framework-learning/README.md

-# Spring Learning Project
+# Spring Framework Learning

 ---

 ## Overview

-This repository is a structured, test-centric learning path through the Spring ecosystem.
+This repository is a structured through the Spring ecosystem.
 Instead of using `main()` methods, all features are explored using **unit tests**, ensuring isolated, verifiable, and repeatable learning examples.